Many consumers must decide whether it’s better to pay off debt, such as student loans, to save money or to invest it. This is rarely an easy choice.

 There are several advantages to directing a portion of your money to retirement investing.
 You may be able to choose a plan using pretax money, meaning that you pay less tax on your income.
 You’ll still owe the taxes later, when you withdraw the money, but presumably you’ll be in better financial shape at that point.

 Another advantage to retirement investing through work is that some companies offer a matching plan.
 They will match a percentage of your salary or a percentage of your investment.
-That’s free money for you, which you keep if you stay at the company for the prescribed amount of time and invest enough to get the match.
 Making retirement investing an automatic payment from your salary is a good way to get into a healthy saving habit and to let the long-term accumulated interest and potential company match work for you.

 Looking to the future